Pure Dimension and Projectivity of Tropical Polytopes: Introduction

 \begin{corollary} Let $M$ be a square von Neumann regular matrix (for example, an idempotent matrix) over $\ft$.
 Then the row generator rank, column generator rank, tropical rank, factor/Barvinok/Schein rank, Gondran-Minoux row rank, Gondran-Minoux column rank, determinantal rank and Kapranov rank of $M$ are all equal. \end{corollary}

 We also obtain an order-theoretic description of projectivity.
-For convex sets whose generator dimension and dual dimension coincide with the dimension of the ambient space (essentially, a non-singularity condition), this has a particularly appealing form:

-\begin{theorem} A tropical polytope in $\ft^n$ of generator dimension $n$ and dual dimension $n$ is a projective $\ft$-module if and only if it is min-plus (as well as max-plus) convex. \end{theorem}
+For convex sets whose generator dimension and dual dimension coincide with the dimension of the ambient space (essentially, a non-singularity condition), this has a particularly appealing form: \begin{theorem} A tropical polytope in $\ft^n$ of generator dimension $n$ and dual dimension $n$ is a projective $\ft$-module if and only if it is min-plus (as well as max-plus) convex. \end{theorem} Theorem~\ref{thm_order1} can also be deduced from results mentioned in the abstract of the talk \cite{CohenTalk07} but for which a proof has not yet been published.
+In greater generality the formulation is slightly more technical, but still quite straightforward: